peez80/docker-hivemq/README.md

     docker run -itd -v /local/path/to/config.xml:/opt/hivemq/conf/config_initial.xml:ro peez/hivemq

-It's important to use config_initial.xml as filename, since the startscript (docker-entrypoint.sh) copies it to config.xml and makes some modifications (especially with cluster operation)
+It's important to use config_initial.xml as filename, since the startscript (docker-entrypoint.sh) copies it to config.xml and makes some modifications (especially with cluster operation).

+Please be aware that if you exchange the original configuration file and if the replacement tags inside the original file are removed, many of the original function won't work, so it's not recommended to replace the config.xml.

 Logging
 -------